WebOnWebOff/open-agent-system/OpenAgentDefinition.md

 **When to use:**
 - User asks to "research" a topic
-- User asks to "expand" an existing article
+- User asks to "expand" or "deepen" an article
+- User asks to "write about" something
 - User provides a stub file

 **Output:** Markdown files in `open-agents/output-articles/`

+**To use this agent:** Read `open-agents/agents/researcher.md`

 ### 2. The HTML Generator (`agents/html_generator.md`)